By the physicians of Amanecia Health | Updated April 27, 2026

 Removal from Category 2 is a step, not a clearance.
 The FDA still has specific criteria a substance must meet to be eligible for compounding, and the Pharmacy Compounding Advisory Committee’s July 2026 review will determine whether any of these peptides will be officially cleared.
 Even where compounding becomes permitted, it does not mean these peptides are FDA-approved drugs.
 They remain prescription therapeutics used under physician supervision, with proper dosing and ongoing monitoring.

-Among the peptides removed from the Category 2 list and now under PCAC review:
+Among the twelve peptides removed from the Category 2 list (effective April 23, 2026):

 -